-On December 28, 1956, barely one week after the Montgomery Bus Boycott had ended and the busing system in Montgomery was finally integrated, white snipers shot Rosa Jordan, a 22-year-old Black woman, who was 8 months pregnant, on an integrated bus as it traveled through a Black neighborhood.
+On December 28, 1956, barely one week after the Montgomery Bus Boycott had ended and the busing system in Montgomery was finally integrated, sniper gunshots struck Rosa Jordan, a 22-year-old Black woman who was 8 months pregnant, as she rode an integrated bus through a Black neighborhood.

 After the ruling and official repeal of the city's bus segregation policies, the Black community returned to integrated buses.
 But Black riders now faced the threat of violence from white residents who resented the boycott and its results.
 In a terrifying development, snipers began to target the buses soon after integrated riding commenced.

-On the evening of December 28, shots were fired into a desegregated bus traveling through a Black neighborhood, and Ms. Jordan was shot in both legs.
-Ms. Jordan was transported to Oak Street General Hospital, but doctors were hesitant to remove a bullet lodged in her leg for fear that it could spark premature labor.
+On the evening of December 28, a sniper shot at a desegregated bus traveling through a Black neighborhood, and Ms. Jordan was shot in both legs.
+Ms. Jordan was transported to Oak Street General Hospital but doctors were hesitant to remove a bullet lodged in her leg for fear that it could spark premature labor.
 Instead, Ms. Jordan was told she would have to remain in the hospital for the duration of her pregnancy.

 After the bus driver and passengers were questioned at police headquarters, the bus resumed service.
 Less than an hour later, near the same neighborhood, the same bus was again targeted by snipers.
 This time, no one was hit.